-Much of my work is grounded in the observable world, from landscapes to astronomical observations of objects in the invisible range of the spectrum.
-I seldom, however, find representational paintings interesting nor worthwhile to produce.
+My work, although mostly non-objective, is grounded in the physical world, from landscapes to astronomical observations of objects, including those in the invisible range of the spectrum.
+I sometimes find representational paintings interesting and worthwhile to do.

 background image off